xtrmil/pokemon-trainer/README.md

 User inputs his name on register page and can start collecting pokemons.

-Catalogue page contains pokemons that can be collected, which shows up on the Collection page after collection.
+Catalogue page contains pokemons that can be collected.

+When the user clicks a pokemon card, a detail page is presented with the option to collect the pokemon.